 For parents, it can be a struggle to find appropriate ways to deal with video game addiction.
 Generally, it’s important to address underlying issues, agree on boundaries, and show an interest in your child’s experience.
 If your child suffers seriously, professional treatment is also an option.

+There are other worries that parents might have to deal with when it comes to children and online gaming.
+Some games might not be appropriate for children, for example.
 For more advice on children and technology, check out what experts have to say about kids and internet safety.

 Are you wondering how to break a video game addiction?
 Do you worry about the effects of excessive gaming on your child?
 Read the FAQ section below for some quick answers to common questions about gaming addiction.

 In 2019, the World Health Organization recognized gaming disorder on the basis of the following characteristics:

 - Inability to control the urge to game

 - Prioritizing gaming over other interests and activities

 - Escalation of gaming, despite negative consequences

 While serious video game addiction is rare, excessive and unhealthy gaming is becoming more prevalent.